-We investigate periods for which the global mean near surface temperature is 1.5 or 2.0°C above preindustrial conditions (hereafter referred to as SWL1.5 and SWL2).
+We investigate periods for which the global mean near surface temperature is 1.5 and 2.0°C above preindustrial conditions (hereafter referred to as SWL1.5 and SWL2).
 As the temperature in true pre-industrial, i.e. pre-1750, conditions are not known (cf. Hawkins et al., 2017; Schurer et al., 2017), we use the simulated climate from the GCMs for 1861-1890 as a proxy.
-For each GCM we then identify the first period when the 30-year running mean global temperature reaches 1.5 or 2.0°C above that of the pre-industrial period.
+For each GCM we then identify the first period when the 30-year running mean global temperature reaches 1.5 respectively 2.0°C above that of the pre-industrial period.
 These thirty-year time slices (see Table 2) are used for the analyses in the study.
 For comparing future climate change we then use the period 1971-2000 as our reference in the regional climate model simulations.
-This choice is made as i) the starting point (1971) is the first possible as not all RCMs have data for earlier years and ii) the end point (2000) is before the first year in any of the 30-year SWL1.5 time periods downscaled here (the IPSL model, number 7 in Table 2).
-From observations we note that the global warming between 1861-1890 (pre-industrial) and 1971-2000 (reference) is 0.41 °C according to HadCRUT4 (Morice et al., 2012) implying that future temperature changes above 1.1 and 1.6°C represents a regional warming exceeding the global average for the two warming levels.
+From observations we note that the global warming between 1861-1890 (pre-industrial) and 1971-2000 (reference) is 0.41K according to HadCRUT4 (Morice et al., 2012) implying that future temperature changes above 1.1 and 1.6°C represents a regional warming exceeding the global average for the two warming levels.
+10 the change as indicated when at least 14 out of the 18 ensemble members (i.e. more than 75%) agree on the sign of change in 15 a variable..
+First, however, we show how changes in mean sea level pressure (MSLP) differ between the individual ensemble members as these changes will be shown to have strong impacts on changes in the other variables.